"Law Functions" is a legal drafting technique to make contracts short, easy to understand and operative across multiple jurisdictions.

 This approach makes the use of law functions very flexible and reusable.
 Here are a few more examples for this law function.
 In the examples below, red text represents the law function call and blue text indicates the law function’s arguments.

-The Inventor Transfers IP Ownership of the Invention to the Company.
+The Writer Transfers IP Ownership of the Copy to the Company.

 The Designer Transfers IP Ownership of the Design to the Customer.

 We often find ourselves using law functions a few different ways in the same document.

 If you're interested in using this approach, please get in touch!
 We’d love to speak with businesses who want to implement law functions in their contracting and lawyers who’d like to work with us to draft open-source language for more areas.